trapexit/mergerfs/mkdocs/docs/quickstart.md

 `cache.files=off`).
 However, it now will enable page caching if needed for a particular file if `mmap` is requested.

-`mmap` is needed by certain software to read and write to a file.
-However, many software could work without it and fail to have proper error handling.
-Many programs that use sqlite3 will require `mmap` despite [sqlite3 working perfectly fine](known_issues_bugs.md#sqlite3-plex-jellyfin-do-not-work-with-mergerfs) without it (and in some cases can be more performant with regular file IO.)
+[mmap](https://en.wikipedia.org/wiki/Mmap) is needed by certain software to read and write to a file.
+However, many software could work without it and fail to have proper error handling for when it is unavailable.
+Many programs that use **sqlite3** will require `mmap` despite [sqlite3 working perfectly fine](known_issues_bugs.md#sqlite3-plex-jellyfin-do-not-work-with-mergerfs) without it (and in some cases can be more performant with regular file IO.)